 Another challenge involves the effect of the enclosure on antenna sensitivity.
 Many times, the plastic used for an enclosure will have a higher dielectric constant than air.
 The lack of sufficient clearance between the antenna and the enclosure causes the antenna to see a higher effective dielectric constant.
 As a result, the electrical length of the antenna increases and the resonant frequency decreases.
 Design teams should always verify the performance of the antenna matching network with the final plastic enclosure in place and the product installed in a typical use scenario.

 At high frequencies, the impedance of an RF circuit changes when measured at different distances from the load.
 The width and thickness of the RF trace, the clearance between the trace and ground along with the substrate type also affect the amount of impedance change.
 In a PCB antenna design, coaxial cables, microstrip lines, and coplanar waveguides function as transmission lines.
 Common practices involve using a passive circuit as a matching network to transform the characteristic impedance of the RF trace and to ensure the maximum power transfer between matching source and load impedances.

 The use of high-speed circuits within electronic products that utilize PCB antennas increases the risk of electromagnetic interference and radiated emissions.
 Simultaneous Switching Noise (SSN) caused by the downscaling of integrated circuits and the increased clock frequencies of microprocessors results in self-jamming—or the introduction of signals that negatively affect the signal-to-noise ratio and distort the signal transmitted by an antenna.
 In the same way, the antenna can cause self-jamming along its transmission lines and degrade signals throughout the PCB.

 PCB antenna design software accurately analyzes the filters, microstrip lines, and passive components that make up a PCB antenna.
 The software also assists with PCB antenna design by displaying metal-dielectric layers, feeds, and connector types.
-To meet modern design requirements, PCB antenna software provides the antenna geometrical and electrical properties for optimal performance.
+To meet modern design requirements, PCB antenna simulation software provides the antenna geometrical and electrical properties for optimal performance.
 Establishing these properties allows the software to model the correct antenna impedance and radiation pattern.

 Analysis and simulation are only parts of the design process